 Barbara Ingalls Shook Black Bear Trail located in the Alabama Wilds Trail

-Bety and Sassy, both 3 year old females
+Bety and Sassy, both females

 Bety and Sassy are wild rescued bears from Big Sky, Montana.
 They were being fed by humans and lost their natural fear of people.
 Three attempts were made by Montana Fish and Wildlife to rehab the bears and release them back into the wild, but were ultimately unsuccessful and the bears were deemed nuisance and non-releasable.